 That’s because lighters don’t have sealant fluid or other lubricants to keep them from sparking whenever pressure is applied against their flint bars.
 This means that lighters could start firing sparks under certain conditions, which could cause burns or fires if ignited by something flammable (like a strong wind).

-Safety first: Disassembly basics Before you begin disassembling your lighter, make sure that you’re wearing rubber gloves to protect your hands from sparks.
+Disassembly basics Before you begin disassembling your lighter, make sure that you’re wearing rubber gloves to protect your hands from sparks.
 You should also wear a face shield, safety glasses, and a hat to keep your hair and clothes away from the sparks that may fly out.

 And if you’re working with flammable liquids (like lighter fluid), do so in a clean, well-ventilated area.
 The first thing that you should do when disassembling your lighter is to purge the lighter of any flammable vapors by pouring out the fluid and refilling it with fresh fluid.